BOSTON — Mitt Romney has a not-so-secret weapon against Newt Gingrich.

 "We're running for president of the United States, not president of the early states," Romney political director Rich Beeson said.
 "We're focused on the early states just like every other campaign, but we are also focused on the long term.
 We're looking at primaries in June."

-Romney's campaign has already collected more than 1,300 endorsements from Republican activists and current and former elected officials from 44 states and Puerto Rico.
+Romney's campaign has already collected more than 1,300 endorsements from Republican activists and current and former elected officials across 44 states and Puerto Rico.
 Gingrich has collected fewer than two dozen endorsements in six states.